Apollo GraphQL for VS Code

 In order for the VS Code plugin to know how to find the schema, it needs to be linked to either a published schema or a local one.
 To link a project to a published schema, edit the

-The service name is the id of the service created in Engine and can be found in the services dashboard of Engine
+The service name is the id of the graph created in Apollo and can be found in the graphs dashboard of Apollo Studio

-Setting up an API keyTo authenticate with Engine to pull down the schema, create a file next to the `apollo.config.js` called `.env`.
-This should be an untraced file (i.e. don't push it to GitHub).
+Setting up an API keyTo authenticate with Apollo to pull down the schema, create a file next to the `apollo.config.js` called `.env`.
+This should be an untracked file (i.e. don't push it to GitHub).
 Go to the settings page of the published service and create a new API key.

 After the key is found, add the following line to the